developer-zebra/developer-zebra-site/src/contact/index.md

 Thank you for using TechDocs.

-We strive to provide the most accurate and up-to-date information that's easy to find and use.
+We strive to provide accurate and up-to-date information that's easy to find and use.

 **To report an error or suggest an improvement, please send the following**: